braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 {% endtab %}
 {% endtabs %}

-## Step 6: Enable geofences on the dashboard
+## Step 7: Enable geofences on the dashboard

 iOS only allows up to 20 geofences to be stored for a given app.
-Braze's locations product will use up some of these 20 available geofence slots.
+With geofences enabled, Braze will use up some of these 20 available slots.
 To prevent accidental or unwanted disruption to other geofence-related functionality in your app, location geofences must be enabled for individual apps on the dashboard.
 For Braze's location services to work correctly, you should also ensure that your app is not using all available geofence spots.

+There are two ways to enable geofences for a particular app: from the **Locations** page or from the **Manage Settings** page.

-### Enable geofences from the locations page:
+### Enable geofences from the Locations page

+Enable geofences on the **Locations** page of the dashboard.

+1. Go to the **Locations** page.
+2. The number of apps in your app group that currently have geofences enabled is displayed beneath the map, for example: **0 of 1 Apps with Geofences enabled**.
+Click this text.
+3. Select the app to enable geofences.
+Click **Done.**
 ![The geofence options on the Braze locations page.]({% image_buster /assets/img_archive/enable-geofences-locations-page.png %})

-### Enable geofences from the settings page:
+### Enable geofences from the Manage Settings page

+Enable geofences from your app's settings.

+1. Go to the **Manage Settings** page.
+2. Select the app for which you wish to enable geofences.
+3. Select the **Geofences Enabled** checkbox.
+Click **Save.**

 ![The geofence checkbox located on the Braze settings pages.]({% image_buster /assets/img_archive/enable-geofences-app-settings-page.png %})